LeOuazz/IDSPrep/README.md

-Built with Next.js for the user interface and backend logic, Firebase for authentication and data storage, styled with TailwindCSS and using Vapi's voice agents, Prepwise is a website project designed to help you learn integrating AI models with your apps.
-The platform offers a sleek and modern experience for job interview preparation.v
+Built with Next.js for the user interface and backend logic, Firebase for authentication and data storage, styled with TailwindCSS and using Vapi's voice agents, IDS PrepAI is a website project designed to help me learn integrating AI models with  apps.
+The platform offers a sleek and modern experience for job interview preparation.

 🔋 Features
 👉 Authentication: Sign Up and Sign In using password/email authentication handled by Firebase.